-4. Marion Barry’s Misdirection “If it isn’t illegal, it’s ethical.”
+4. Marion Barry’s Misdirection, or “If it isn’t illegal, it’s ethical.”

-Former D.C.
-Mayor ( and current unethical D.C.
-Councilman for Ward 8) Marion Barry earned himself a place in the Ethics Distortion Hall of Fame with his defense of his giving his blatantly unqualified girlfriend a high-paying job with the DC government.
+The late D.C.
+Mayor and lovable rogue Marion Barry earned himself a place in the Ethics Distortion Hall of Fame with his defense of his giving his blatantly unqualified girlfriend a high-paying job with the DC government.
 Barry declared that since there was no law against using the public payroll as his own private gift service, there was nothing unethical about it.
 Once the law was passed (because of him), he then agreed that what he did would be wrong the next time he did it.

 Ethics is far broader than law, which is a system of behavior enforced by the state with penalties for violations.
 Ethics is good conduct as determined by the values and customs of society.
 Professions promulgate codes of ethics precisely because the law cannot proscribe all inappropriate or harmful behavior.
 Much that is unethical is not illegal.
 Lying.
 Betrayal.
 Nepotism.
 Many other kinds of behavior as well, but that is just the factual error in the this rationalization.